clbn/freefeed-gamma/README.md

 To build a production-ready app, run:

 ```
-$ npm run build
+$ yarn build
 ```

-It builds the app to the `build` folder.
+It builds the app for production to the `build` folder.